shadril238/Kaggle-30DaysOfML/Day 12/readme.md

 # Day 12 of 30 Days of ML by #Kaggle

+-First day of "Intro to Machine Learning" course.

 # Topic-1 : Introduction

 -In this lesson, you'll learn more about what the course(Intermediate Machine Learning) covers.